 Healthy sleep, meanwhile, is vital to just about everything: maintaining a positive mindset, absorbing information, maintaining a strong immune system, and keeping energy levels up.

 Luckily, it’s in your power to fix your sleep schedule.
 The nights of counting sheep are over!
-From OTC aids like CBD gummies with melatonin to simple tips for adjusting your environment, keep reading to find out how to fix your sleep schedule.
+From OTC aids like CBD gummies for Sleep with melatonin to simple tips for adjusting your environment, keep reading to find out how to fix your sleep schedule.

 1. How to fix your sleep schedule: reign in your routine.